Frugality: Spend Less by Enjoying More

 I go on a walk every day during my break at work.
 I find myself taking the most efficient route instead of wandering and really looking at the things around me.
 I am literally going on a walk to get a little bit of exercise and clear my head.
 There is no need to be direct in my path, but my brain is so laser focused on optimizing that I follow straight lines and the same route every day.

 Has anyone also done that?
-When taking time for enjoyment allow yourself to veer from the norm, but accept that comforts are also enjoyable.
+When taking time for enjoyment allow yourself to veer from the norm.
 I try to not judge myself for following the same route, but I also try to give myself space to try something new.

 Take the time to be present you will enjoy more.